 China's Most Popular Mobile Game Charges Into American Market

-Chinese tech giant Tencent is trying to do something that's never been done before: Take the biggest online mobile game in China global.
+Chinese tech giant Tencent is trying to do something that's never been done before: take the biggest online mobile game in China global.

 Kings Of Glory, sometimes also translated as Honor Of Kings, boasts over 200 million monthly players worldwide.
 In China, it's been reported that tens of millions play daily.
 The game is so popular that Tencent had to implement a daily time restriction for young players to "ensure children's healthy development."

-Now they're trying to duplicate that with Arena Of Valor, a revamped version of the game for Western audiences released in Europe in August, and in North and South America earlier this month.
+Now Tencent is trying to duplicate that success with a revamped version of the game for Western audiences, named Arena Of Valor, released in Europe in August and in North and South America earlier this month.
 While download figures have not yet been released, the game was charting at No. 15 on Jan.
 1 in the Role Playing Games category on the iTunes app store.

 The multiplayer online battle arena (MOBA) game revolves around matches between two teams of five players.
 Each player has control of an in-game avatar that has weapons and magic abilities.
 The team that destroys the opposing team's base first wins.